WebAssembly/binaryen/README.md

      and so they are observable externally.
 To support that, Binaryen may use `push` and `pop` as mentioned earlier; another option is to add LLVM-like `extractvalue/composevalue` instructions.
+ * Reference Types
+  * The wasm text and binary formats require that a function whose address is taken by `ref.func` must be either in the table, or declared via an `(elem declare func $..)`.
+Binaryen will emit that data when necessary, but it does not represent it in IR.
+That is, IR can be worked on without needing to think about declaring function references.

 As a result, you might notice that round-trip conversions (wasm => Binaryen IR => wasm) change code a little in some corner cases.